-The primary reason that anyone would want to pursue cross platform app development is to access the largest possible user base, which can mean huge increases in revenue and exposure down the line.
+The primary reason that anyone would want to pursue cross-platform app development is to access the largest possible user base, which can mean huge increases in revenue and exposure down the line.
 Developing for only one platform limits the number of people able to use your application.
 Which can, in turn, severely limit the growth potential of the app.
-The majority of users only have access to a single type of mobile platform, so it’s important to spread your cross-platform application across as wide a variety of platforms as possible.
+The majority of users only have access to a single type of mobile platform.
+So it’s important to spread your cross-platform application across as wide a variety of platforms as possible.

 Large compounding issues later on in development.
 Essentially, you want to make sure that each stage of development is compatible with each target deployment platform.
-Working in this manner allows you to minimize the amount of work that you’ll need to do at the end of the development cycle and allows you to spend extra time polishing the app rather than fixing bugs.
+Working in this manner allows you to minimize the amount of work that you’ll need to do.
+The end of the development cycle and allows you to spend extra time polishing the app rather than fixing bugs.

-The result is that not many people are developing applications for more niche platforms or lesser-used operating systems, leaving room for enterprising developers to come in and conquer the market space with ease.
-Deciding if it’s worth pursuing smaller platforms really comes down to doing market research prior to launch and gauging whether enough of your target audience uses the specific platform that you are considering.
+The result is that not many people are developing applications for more niche platforms or lesser-used operating systems.
+Leaving room for enterprising developers to come in and conquer the market space with ease.
+Deciding if it’s worth pursuing smaller platforms really comes down to doing market research prior to launch and gauging.
+Whether enough of your target audience uses the specific platform that you are considering.

 While it’s relatively easy to make the decision to launch on multiple platforms, it can be trickier to maintain support and compliance with each platforms specific requirements.
 Most platforms require you remain a certain level of support in order to stay on their proprietary application store, which means that each additional platform adds another layer of complexity whenever you want to update the application.
 Most app stores also have some kind of review system prior to publishing, which means that the app has to be approved on each store before it can be uploaded.

-If there was a single good piece of advice to help you decide about cross-platform development, it would be that you need to carefully consider your target audience and production goals to determine which platforms to develop for and how many platforms your development team can handle.
+If there was a single good piece of advice to help you decide about cross-platform development, it would be that you need to carefully consider your target audience and production goals to determine which platforms to develop for and how many platforms your custom app development team can handle.
 With careful planning and modern tools, it’s possible to release an application on many different platforms without too much headache.